eidolon-ai/typedai/README.md

 functionality.
 Even dumping the models will give you unchanged results.

 Similarly, no parsing or validation is done without explicit method calls, so the additional functionality will never slow you down.

+## Contact Us
+Have a question or running into a problem?
+Reach out to us on [discord](https://discord.com/invite/6kVQrHpeqG) and let us know how we can help.